National Examination Council (Nigeria): National Common Entrance Examination

 The National Common Entrance Examination is administered to pupils in their 6th year of basic education for admission into Federal Unity Colleges.
 Two examinations are held annually.

-On 15 July 2013, it was rumouroed that there were plans made by the federal government of Nigeria to remove the National Examination Council (NECO) From the Nigeria Education System due to low and average passing percentage from candidates across the state in Nigeria.
-The government swiftly debunked those claims by the then minister of education Mr Nyesom Wike.
+On 15 July 2013, it was rumoured that there were plans made by the Federal Government of Nigeria to scrap the National Examination Council (NECO) as part of a restructuring of government parastatals.
+The then Minister of Education, Professor Ruqayyatu Rufa'i, debunked those claims.

-Structure of the Examination

-The National Common Entrance Examination Questions consist of the following: